-What is High Estradiol?: Predicting Blood Levels in Young and Older Men on TRT
+What is High Estradiol?: Predicted Blood Levels in Young and Older Men on TRT

 Hello, guys.
-Nelson Vergel here from DiscountedLabs.com.
-I decided to do a video on what the highest levels of estradiol should be for men on testosterone replacement therapy (TRT).
-There's a lot of confusion on the subject since LabCorp and Quest have very narrow sensitive estradiol test ranges.
-Those estradiol test ranges were derived mostly from men not on testosterone replacement therapy.
-Men on TRT usually tend to have higher testosterone levels than men that are not on testosterone replacement.
-So, believe it or not, there is actually a paper that was published many years ago that predicts estradiol and DHT levels in men given different doses of testosterone.
-This study looked at what happens to blood levels of testosterone, estradiol and DHT when you inject different doses of testosterone in young and older men.
+Nelson Vergel is here from DiscountedLabs.com.
+I decided to do a video on the highest levels of estradiol in men on testosterone replacement therapy (TRT).
+There needs to be more clarity on the subject since LabCorp and Quest have very narrow, sensitive estradiol test ranges.
+Those estradiol test ranges were primarily derived from men not on testosterone replacement therapy.
+Men on TRT tend to have higher testosterone levels than men not on testosterone replacement.
+So, believe it or not, a paper published many years ago predicts estradiol and DHT levels in men given different doses of testosterone.
+This study examined what happens to blood levels of testosterone, estradiol, and DHT when injecting different testosterone doses in young and older men.
 This study was very nicely done at the Boston University School of Medicine by well-known testosterone researchers.
-Dr. Bassin is one of them who has done excellent work for the last 30 years.
+Dr. Basin is one of them and has done excellent work for the last 30 years.

-Many anti-aging or men's health clinics prescribe anastrozole, a blocker of estradiol production, to men who start testosterone replacement (TRT).
-Higher estradiol blood levels in the presence of low testosterone can potentially cause breast tissue growth in some men and possibly other issues.
-Some people speculate that high estradiol can also lead to erectile dysfunction but no scientific papers have been published on this subject.
-Since higher testosterone blood levels can originate higher estradiol levels, the belief is that using anastrozole will prevent breast tissue growth and erectile dysfunction by lowering any potential increase in estradiol.
+Many anti-aging or men's health clinics prescribe aromatase inhibitors (AIs) to men who start testosterone replacement therapy (TRT).
+Higher estradiol blood levels in the presence of low testosterone can cause breast tissue growth (gynecomastia) in some men and possibly other issues.
+Some people speculate that high estradiol levels can also lead to difficulty achieving or maintaining an erection, but no scientific papers have been published on this subject.
+Since higher testosterone blood levels can result in higher estradiol in men, the belief is that using an AI will prevent breast tissue growth and erectile dysfunction by lowering any potential increase in estradiol.
 However, we have no data on how high is too high when it comes to this hormone in men using testosterone therapy.
-Emerging data shows that low testosterone-to-estradiol ratios may be more closely correlated to infertility, gynecomastia and erectile problems than high estradiol levels alone.
+Emerging data show that low testosterone-to-estradiol ratios may correlate more closely to infertility, gynecomastia, and erectile problems than high estradiol levels alone.

-The truth about these speculations is starting to emerge but we still do not have enough data to say what the upper value of the optimal range of estradiol really is.
+The truth about these speculations is starting to emerge, but we still need more data to say what the upper value of the optimal range of estradiol in men is.
 We have a lot of evidence about the lower side of the optimal range since it has been found that estradiol blood levels below 10-20 pg/ml can increase bone loss in men.
-A recently published study also nicely demonstrated that low estradiol can be associated with higher fat mass and lower sexual function in men.
-So, be careful when a clinic wants to put you on this drug without first justifying its use.
+A recently published study also nicely demonstrated that low estradiol could be associated with higher fat mass and lower sexual function in men.
+So, be careful when a clinic wants to put you on an aromatase inhibitor without first justifying its use.

-Injecting Men with Different Testosterone Doses: Study Details
+Estradiol in Men After Different Testosterone Doses: Study Details

 This study’s findings were published in the Journal of Clinical Endocrinology and Metabolism in 2010.
-The amazing thing is that nobody has really reviewed it, even though it's probably the most important paper on the subject of what happens to estradiol and DHT in men on TRT.
-The study enrolled 51 young men 19 to 35 years of age, and 52 older men 59 to 75 years of age.
-These men were given a gonadotropin-releasing hormone agonist to shut down all their gonadotropins, their LH and FHS, and to shut down their testosterone, their estradiol, and DHT.
+The fantastic thing is that nobody has reviewed it, even though it's probably the most important paper on what happens to estradiol and DHT in men on TRT.
+The study enrolled 51 young men aged 19 to 35 and 52 older men aged 59 to 75.
+These men were given a gonadotropin-releasing hormone agonist to shut down their gonadotropins, LH and FHS, testosterone, estradiol, and DHT.

-Let's just assume that most of these men did not have inflammation.
+Let's assume that most of these men did not have inflammation.
 Here are their baseline characteristics.
-It is interesting that they were even exposed to such high doses of testosterone.
-So, after a four-week controlled period, they were given the leuprolide depo which is the gonadotropin-releasing hormone agonist that shuts down gonadotropins.
-This drug is actually used for prostate cancer.
-Anyway, so then they were randomized to receive the weekly injections of testosterone enanthate for 20 weeks.
-The researchers found an issue with the higher testosterone dose in older men who had a few more side effects.
-They stopped a few of those men from continuing with the 600 milligrams of testosterone weekly.
-And the randomization was limited after that to 25, 50, 125 and 300 milligrams weekly.
+Interestingly, they were even exposed to such high doses of testosterone.
+So, after a four-week controlled period, they were given a testosterone blocker, the gonadotropin-releasing hormone agonist that shuts down gonadotropins.
+This drug is used for prostate cancer.
+They were randomized to receive weekly injections of testosterone enanthate for 20 weeks.
+The researchers found an issue with the higher testosterone dose in older men, with a few more side effects.
+They stopped a few men from continuing with the 600 milligrams of testosterone weekly.
+And then the randomization was limited to 25, 50, 125, and 300 milligrams of testosterone injections weekly.

-I've been warning people not to use very high testosterone doses, especially if you're older and have comorbidities and heart problems.
-Or even not so much heart problems, blood pressure or tachycardia which are usually the main side effects as are listed in the study paper.
-Anyways, not going to go through the different discussions here.
+I've warned people not to use high testosterone doses, especially older people with comorbidities and heart problems.
+Increased blood pressure and tachycardia are some of the side effects listed in the study paper.

-So basically, what you see here, these are serum estradiol E2:T ratios.
+So, what you see here are serum estradiol E2:T ratios.
 We talk about ratios on ExcelMale.com.
-I usually talk about T divided by E2 (T/E2 ratio), here is the opposite DHT and T ratios.
-And the black bars are younger men and the white bars are older men.
-So, this is total estradiol, free estradiol, total DHT, free DHT.
+Here are the opposite DHT and T ratios from what I typically talk about when dividing T by E2.
+And the black bars are younger men, and the white bars are older men.
+So, this is total estradiol, free estradiol, total DHT, and free DHT.
 And when we talk about free, what does that mean?
-It basically is the unbound estradiol and unbound DHT that isn’t bound by sex hormone-binding globulin.
+It is the unbound estradiol and unbound DHT that aren’t bound by sex hormone-binding globulin.

-And those two free estradiol and free DHT lab tests are rarely tested in clinics.
-DiscountedLabs.com does provide a free estradiol test for those that are interested.
-But since there are no studies about free estradiol blood levels in men, it's hard to say what's a good free estradiol level.
+And those two free estradiol and free DHT tests are rarely tested in clinics.
+DiscountedLabs.com does provide a free estradiol test for those who are interested.
+But since there are no studies about free estradiol blood levels in men, it's hard to say what a good free estradiol level is.